hotosm/learnosm/_posts/en/osm-data/0600-12-30-data-overview.md

 Using Geodata
 --------------
-If you are not an experienced GIS user, it's important to understand the difference between OSM editing software like JOSM and GIS software such as QGIS and ArcGIS.
+If you are not an experienced GIS user, it's important to understand the difference between OSM editing software like JOSM and GIS software such as Quantum GIS and ArcGIS.

 Editors such as iD or JOSM have one core function that they are very good at - making it easy for users to edit OpenStreetMap.
 But they are not software meant for analyzing or querying data - this function is best left to other applications.
-GIS software, such as the free and open source [QGIS](http://www.qgis.org), allows users to design good-looking maps, to query and analyze data, and much more.
+GIS software, such as the free and open source [Quantum GIS (QGIS)](http://www.qgis.org), allows users to design good-looking maps, to query and analyze data, and much more.
 GIS software can also be used for editing geodata, but it is much easier to edit OpenStreetMap with the dedicated OSM editors.

 In the next chapter we will take a closer look at file formats which are associated with OpenStreetMap and geographic data in general.
 Then we'll look at various ways to access and manipulate OSM data and convert it between different file types.